alexec/www.alexecollins.com/source/2012-02-18-tutorial-integration-testing-selenium-part-1.html.md

 I've been using this for sometime and I've come across a few things that appear to make life easier.
 I thought I'd share this as a tutorial, so I'll walk you through these parts:

 <ol>
-<li>Setting up a web project using Maven, configuring Selenium to run as an integration test on a C.I.
+<li>Setting up a web project using Maven, configuring Selenium to run as an integration test on a C.I.</li>
-<li>Look into good ways to model the pages in your site using "page objects" and other ways to create points of protected-variation.
+<li>Look into good ways to model the pages in your site using "page objects" and other ways to create points of protected-variation.</li>
-<li>Use JPA and Hibernate to perform CRUD operations on a database, and have Maven perform integration tests on them, without any of the costly and often undocumented set-up that this sometimes entails.
+<li>Use JPA and Hibernate to perform CRUD operations on a database, and have Maven perform integration tests on them, without any of the costly and often undocumented set-up that this sometimes entails.</li>
 </ol>

 This post assumes you're comfortable with Java, Spring, Maven 2 and, of course, HTML.
 You'll also want Firefox installed on you computer.
 This tutorial is intended to be otherwise technology agnostic.